Skip to main content

 Magnetic resonance imaging (MRI) scan.
 The child lies on a table that slides into the MRI machine, which takes a series of detailed pictures of areas inside the body.
 The positioning of the child on the table depends on the part of the body being imaged.

-• CT scan (CAT scan): A procedure that makes a series of detailed pictures of areas inside the body, such as the area where the tumor formed or the chest, taken from different angles.
-The pictures are made by a computer linked to an x-ray machine.
+• CT scan (CAT scan) uses a computer linked to an x-ray machine to make a series of detailed pictures of areas inside the body, such as the area where the tumor formed or the chest.
+The pictures are taken from different angles and are used to create 3-D views of tissues and organs.
 A dye may be injected into a vein or swallowed to help the organs or tissues show up more clearly.
 This procedure is also called computed tomography, computerized tomography, or computerized axial tomography.
+Learn more about Computed Tomography (CT) Scans and Cancer.

 EnlargeComputed tomography (CT) scan; drawing shows a child lying on a table that slides through the CT scanner, which takes a series of detailed x-ray pictures of areas inside the body.